egberts/egberts.github.io-src/content/articles/virt-manager-qemu-emulate.md

 This article outlines the creation of an emulated QEMU startup using virt-manager.

 Emulated QEMU does not allow direct machine code execution as this is considered the safest but also the slowest method.
-Alternatively, you may be interested the fastest and fairly safe QEMU/KVM method in [[{{filename}}virt-manager-qemu-kvm]].
+Alternatively, you may be interested the fastest and fairly safe QEMU/KVM method in [[{filename}virt-manager-qemu-kvm.md]].

 Version 4.0 of virt-manager is used here, on Debian 11.